Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image

 \section{Experiments}

-We compare \ourmethod{} with strong baselines through quantitative and qualitative evaluation using two benchmark datasets and across \textit{four} text-to-image diffusion models Flux.1-schnell~\cite{flux}, Flux.1-dev~\cite{flux}, SD2.1~\cite{SD2_SD14} and SD1.4~\cite{SD2_SD14}.
-Our method demonstrates significant improvements in spatial relations representation than baselines, which often suffer from entity neglect, remaining effective even for atypical scenarios like ``A cow above a boy".
+We compare \ourmethod{} with strong baselines through quantitative and qualitative evaluation using two benchmark datasets and across \textit{four} text-to-image diffusion models: Flux.1-schnell~\cite{flux}, Flux.1-dev~\cite{flux}, SD2.1~\cite{SD2_SD14} and SD1.4~\cite{SD2_SD14}.
+Our method demonstrates significant improvements in spatial relations representation compared to baselines, which often suffer from entity neglect, remaining effective even for atypical scenarios like ``A cow above a boy".
+We then comprehensively evaluate generalization and scalability through out-of-distribution categories, compositional scaling to multiple relations, dense prompts, personalized models, and diagonal relations.
 Finally, we study the properties of \ourmethod{} through an ablation study.